MicrosoftDocs/biztalk-docs/his/core/application-integration-lahostapps.md

 ## Add .NET client definitions

-To support the Azure Logic Apps connectors that can access mainframe systems, you need to add .NET client definitions.
+To support the CICS and IMS connectors in Azure Logic Apps, you need to add .NET client definitions.

 1. In Solution Explorer, open the your new host application's shortcut menu, and select **Add** > **Add .NET Client Definition**.